Skullcap Benefits

 Q: What is skullcap?

-A. Skullcap (Scutellaria lateriflora) is a traditional herbal remedy for a variety of conditions, including anxiety, insomnia, and seizures.
+A. Skullcap (Scutellaria lateriflora) is a traditional herbal remedy for a variety of conditions, including anxiety, insomnia, ADHD symptoms, and seizures.
 The plant is a plant in the mint family that is native to North America.

 Q: How does skullcap work?